DarkP7aY3R/SAEKO-Mod-Loader/README.md

 2. Run `install.bat`.
 3. Start the game from Steam.

-If no `translation/` or `pl/` folder exists, the installer only installs the DLL loader, config, EXE bootstrap, and launcher.
+If no `translation/` folder exists, the installer only installs the DLL loader, config, EXE bootstrap, and launcher.
 It does not copy CSV files.

 If auto-detection fails, run: